Signed in as:

 Small businesses in California with 1-100 employees with at least one (1) employee utilizing California’s Paid Family Leave program (on or after June 1, 2022) are eligible to apply for grants up to $2,000 per employee on PFL to offset the increased costs associated with the employee out on leave.

-Round 2 open through July 20th
+Round 2 closed on July 20th

 The Small Business Rental Assistance Grant Program will provide grants of $2,500 up to $15,000 to eligible businesses that need ﬁnancial assistance to aid in their recovery from the COVID-19 pandemic.
 Businesses must be located within the City of Los Angeles and use the grants to cover some or all of any outstanding location rental fees.
 The Small Business Rental Assistance Grant is funded through the American Rescue Plan Act (ARPA) allocation to the City of Los Angeles.
 EWDD’s BusinessSource Centers (BSC) have qualified business counselors available to provide guidance and assist with review of eligibility, documents, and the application.